Brentuximab Vedotin (Adcetris)

 U.S. Food and Drug Administration (FDA)-Approved Indications

-• Treatment of CHL after failure of autologous hematopoietic stem cell transplantation (auto-HSCT) or after failure of at least two prior multi-agent chemotherapy regimens in patients who are not auto-HSCT candidates
+• Treatment of adult patients with cHL after failure of autologous hematopoietic stem cell transplantation (auto-HSCT) or after failure of at least two prior multi-agent chemotherapy regimens in patients who are not auto-HSCT candidates

-• Treatment of CHL at high risk of relapse or progression as post-auto-HSCT consolidation
+• Treatment of adult patients with cHL at high risk of relapse or progression as post-auto-HSCT consolidation

-• Previously untreated Stage III or IV classical Hodgkin lymphoma (CHL), in combination with doxorubicin, vinblastine, and dacarbazine
+• Treatment of adult patients with previously untreated Stage III or IV classical Hodgkin lymphoma (cHL), in combination with doxorubicin, vinblastine, and dacarbazine

 • Treatment of pediatric patients 2 years and older with previously untreated high risk classical Hodgkin lymphoma (cHL) in combination with doxorubicin, vincristine, etoposide, prednisone and cyclophosphamide